 - Machine wash laundry with an extra rinse cycle.

 - No / minimal perfumes or fragranced products on us or in the home including soap, lotion, etc. We ask this of house guests and caretakers in our home too since both Nick and Nori are sensitive.

 - Clothing and bedding in cotton, silk, or bamboo as mentioned above under our favorite products.

-We have gotten a lot of tips and advice from you guys (like the Scratch me not!), so please feel free to share other things and products that have worked for you and / or your little ones!
+We have gotten a lot of valuable tips and advice from you guys (like the scratch sleeves!), so please feel free to share other things and products that have worked for you and / or your little ones!